 The Fluke 323 True-RMS Clamp Meter is a professional-standard device that provides accurate current, voltage, and resistance readings conveniently and easily.
 The benefits of a clamp meter – in this example, the twin jaws can measure currents up to 30mm without actually touching or interrupting the circuit – are many.
 These are compact devices that are very handy for home use and are also used by professionals, so if you are into DIY that involves electronic circuits, you may want one in your toolkit for convenience.

-In brief, the Fluke 323 is a sensibly-priced, well-made and easy to use clamp meter that covers a wide range in all areas – we will discuss this in more detail in a moment – and one that would make a great addition to your tool kit.
-Prices start at around $100 dollars, and can go up to $210 if the meter also includes an NIST Certificate.
+In brief, the Fluke 323 is a sensibly priced, well-made, and easy-to-use clamp meter that covers a wide range in all areas – we will discuss this in more detail in a moment – and one that would make a great addition to your tool kit.
+Prices start at around $100 dollars and can go up to $210 if the meter also includes a NIST Certificate.

 What Can It Do?

 If you have yet to use a clamp meter, the concept is simple: the two jaws open so you can place the device around a cable or other area you want to measure, and are clamped together.
 This means the jaws now surround the cable, and the reading can be taken.
 It’s the safest and quickest method of measuring, and also returns a greater level of accuracy than some other tools.

 Fluke is a manufacturer that offers a range of clamp meters – and other equipment – so you have the benefit of knowledge and quality, and a lot of satisfied users who pay testament to the performance and value of this little tool.
 The general response is of a well-made and easy to use device that does the job it is designed to do, with accurate readings across the board.